Tools for Leaded Stained Glass

 If you don’t want to choose and buy each item individually you can always buy a starter kit.
-Ready-made stained glass kits make the whole process easy and are a great choice if you already have the tools for copper foiling and want to upgrade and give leading a try.
+This ready-made stained glass kits makes the whole process easy and is a great choice if you already have the tools for copper foiling and want to upgrade and give leading a try.

 There are different starter kits for Copper Foil and Leaded Stained Glass methods so make sure you choose the correct one.
 If you’re not sure which you need, you can read my review of each and find the best one for you here.

 I’d recommend an oil-filled cutter for all kits, simply because I don’t like the cutting stained glass without oil.
 They’ve all got the same tungsten carbide wheels, but I’d recommend Toyo cutters.
 I’ve used mine for years.
 (If you’re a fuser, it’s best not to use oil as it leaves greasy marks which can fire in permanently.)There are different shape cutters to suit different people.
 If you have trouble applying pressure with a pen-shaped cutter, you could try a pistol grip cutter.

 These pliers are specifically made for making stained glass.
 They remove any splinters of glass after the score line has been broken, or eat into sharply angled curves.

 A common but essential item in all stained glass kits.

 You can get away without a stained glass grinder if you are using the leaded stained glass construction method, as the lead came covers the edge of the glass and gives you a bit more leeway for error.
 Grinders DO make life easier though, and I would recommend one if your budget stretches to it.
 If you’re not sure which grinder go for, there are some grinder recommendations here.

 Your leaded stained glass tools kit has to include a lead knife so that you can cut and shape the lead came to size.